Written by Kim Hullait

 Previously Birmingham located clothes show as re branded to the British Style Collective this year, where over 170 fashion labels and thousands of shopaholics flocked to Liverpool on a pleasantly sunny July weekend.

 Ticket holders rubbed shoulders with celebrity guests such as Kimberly Walsh and Jamie Lang, as well as successful bloggers, most notably Sarah Ashcroft who boasts an Instagram following of over 730,000.

-We experienced first hand the celebration of style in this thriving UK city, across some of Liverpool’s most stunning locations.
+We experienced first hand the celebration of the British Fashion Collective in this thriving UK city, across some of Liverpool’s most stunning locations.
 Our fashion adventure began in the ACC, which became home to every brand imaginable for the weekend.
-We quickly became like two little girls in a sweet shop, ogling at what seemed like an endless ocean of clothes, make-up and jewelry waiting to be picked up and taken home.
+We quickly became like two little girls in a sweet shop, ogling at what seemed like an endless ocean of clothes, make-up and jewellery waiting to be picked up and taken home.